kentwilliam/kwcom_node/static/notes/rebooting-my-website.md

 Additionally, I'm probably going to reintroduce a database soon as well.
 Right now, it's fine to pull in every note into memory to parse out its metadata, but that's only true because there are almost no notes on the site.

 One upside to this approach, though, is that I get to leverage Git for version history, and it becomes trivial to go back to the site the way it looked at any particular date.
 It also means the notes can be viewed directly [in the GitHub UI](https://github.com/kentwilliam/kwcom_node/tree/310878572e8a0d315a2feac65d614042447ff092/static/notes).
-I'm not sure how *useful* this is exactly, but it's a neat example of the interoperability upside of leveraging standard text formats.
+I'm not sure how *useful* this is exactly, but it's a neat example of the interoperability upside of leveraging standard text formats and versioning systems.

 Anyway, that's all there is to it.
 It's not terribly interesting, as such, yet, but I'm excited to get the site back up anyway.